J1mbo/cannonball-se/README.md

 ```

 The script installs system packages, compiles the game (optimised for the system it's building on) with CMake into `./build/`, and applies permissions so it can access `/dev/watchdog` and `/dev/hidraw` for rumble.

 ---

+## Quick Start Guide (Windows)

+CannonBall-SE can be compiled with Visual Studio Community Edition, and the process is fully automated.
+Please see
+`docs/Compiling-On-Windows.txt`.

+---